 Required upon arrival.
 Students will be issued a tourist visa, which will be renewed after their second academic field trip.

-Non-US citizens should consult with CIEE and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with CIEE and the Office of International Student Support before applying to the program.

 - Fees: Students pay Haverford directly to Haverford.
 Haverford will then be responsible for submitting tuition payment to CIEE.
 Students pay all room and board costs directly to CIEE.

 Students must be an majoring in environmental studies/science to attend this program.
-Students must have completed two college-level courses in the natural sciences, environmental studies, sustainability, or agriculture and some college-level Spanish is recommended.
+Students must have completed two college-level courses in natural sciences, environmental studies, or agriculture.
 Students are required to enroll in an appropriate-level Spanish language course.

 CIEE requires students to enroll in all 5 courses.
 Major, minor, and concentration transfer credit will only be granted for courses in which students receive a grade of a C or above.
 Students will receive natural science, social science, and humanities divisional credit.